gowthamrajk/SQL-Tutorials/README.md

 - A transaction is the propagation of one or more changes to the database.
 - For example, if you are creating a record or updating a record or deleting a record from the table, then you are performing a transaction on that table.
 - It is important to control these transactions to ensure the data integrity and to handle database errors.

+## Properties of Transactions

+Transactions have the following four standard properties, usually referred to by the acronym ACID.

+Atomicity − ensures that all operations within the work unit are completed successfully.
+Otherwise, the transaction is aborted at the point of failure and all the previous operations are rolled back to their former state.

+Consistency − ensures that the database properly changes states upon a successfully committed transaction.

+Isolation − enables transactions to operate independently of and transparent to each other.

+Durability − ensures that the result or effect of a committed transaction persists in case of a system failure.